DavideTarditi/beycloud-file-upload/test/digitalocean/README.md

-# AWS Test Documentation
+# DigitalOcean Test Documentation

-This document provides a detailed explanation of each test case in the AWS cloud storage testing suite.
+This document provides a detailed explanation of each test case in the DigitalOcean cloud storage testing suite.
 The tests cover configuration, file operations (upload, download, list, delete), and URL signing functionality.

 ## Configuration Tests

 ### 1. Missed Configuration Part
-Tests the validation of incomplete AWS configuration:
+Tests the validation of incomplete DigitalOcean configuration:
 - Attempts to create a client with an empty bucket name
 - Expects to throw error "Bucket must be provided"
 - Verifies that the system properly validates required configuration parameters

 ### 2. Incorrect Configuration
 Tests the validation of wrong configuration type:
-- Attempts to initialize AWS client with Google Cloud Storage (GCS) configuration
+- Attempts to initialize DigitalOcean client with Google Cloud Storage (GCS) configuration
-- Expects to throw error about incorrect AWS credentials
+- Expects to throw error about incorrect DigitalOcean credentials
 - Ensures the system can detect and reject incompatible configuration types

 ## Upload Tests